dalebradshaw/graphics-research/corpus/corpus.md

 - **Photorealistic Sci-Fi environment Blender tutorial!**
   In this tutorial we are going to be building a photo of realistic sci-fi environment in geometry nodes.
   Video: https://www.youtube.com/watch?v=lI1DMK9TCeg · Transcript: transcripts/lI1DMK9TCeg.md
-  Tags: blender, geometry-nodes
+  Tags: blender, geometry-nodes, needs-transcript
 - **The Thing Holding Your 3D Art Back!**
   Visual clutter can be your worst enemy when making 3D art.
   Video: https://www.youtube.com/watch?v=FJ6nEmjGWa8 · Transcript: transcripts/FJ6nEmjGWa8.md
-  Tags: blender, geometry-nodes
+  Tags: blender, geometry-nodes, needs-transcript
 - **Another Blender String Tutorial....But even Better This Time!**
   In this #blender #MotionGraphics tutorial we will be using simulation zones to make an array of curves.
   Video: https://www.youtube.com/watch?v=0lBaaCMpZGs · Transcript: transcripts/0lBaaCMpZGs.md
-  Tags: blender, geometry-nodes, motiongraphics, geometrynodes
+  Tags: blender, geometry-nodes, motiongraphics, geometrynodes, needs-transcript
 - **When Tutorials Aren't helpful Anymore, How Do You Keep Learning?**
   After watching tutorials for a few years you might start to loose interest in them and they stop being useful.
   Video: https://www.youtube.com/watch?v=jUPqd8_Ig7g · Transcript: transcripts/jUPqd8_Ig7g.md
-  Tags: blender, geometry-nodes
+  Tags: blender, geometry-nodes, needs-transcript
 - **6 Ways Blender Makes Amazing Logo Renders!**
   3D Logos are an incredible way to bring a brand to love, and there are hundreds of directions to take that idea in your #motiongraphics Today i want to show you 6 concepts and how to achieve those ideas in blender so you can take them and make your own awesome logo renders and animations!
   Video: https://www.youtube.com/watch?v=cbS86G0mqrU · Transcript: transcripts/cbS86G0mqrU.md
-  Tags: blender, geometry-nodes, motiongraphics
+  Tags: blender, geometry-nodes, motiongraphics, needs-transcript
 - **Particle Flow Logo Animation in Blender (Geometry Nodes Tutorial)**
   In this Blender tutorial we will be taking any logo, converting it to a bunch of particles in geometry nodes.
   Video: https://www.youtube.com/watch?v=oC6guqEK9J4 · Transcript: transcripts/oC6guqEK9J4.md
-  Tags: blender, geometry-nodes
+  Tags: blender, geometry-nodes, needs-transcript
 - **Using Blender like its Adobe After Effects**
   You man have seen a effect in touch designer called blob tracking, its really cool, but if you don't know how to use touch designer or just don't want to buy it.
   Video: https://www.youtube.com/watch?v=nJ1TWyYvgco · Transcript: transcripts/nJ1TWyYvgco.md
-  Tags: blender, geometry-nodes
+  Tags: blender, geometry-nodes, needs-transcript
 - **10 Minute Tutorial - Organic Cell Effect In Geometry Nodes (Blender Tutorial)**
   In this Blender tutorial we will be making an abstract animation and that will mimic metaball behaviors in geometry nodes.
   Video: https://www.youtube.com/watch?v=5ltTn77WaFo · Transcript: transcripts/5ltTn77WaFo.md
-  Tags: blender, geometry-nodes
+  Tags: blender, geometry-nodes, needs-transcript

 ## Typography / Design
 - **Helsinki XXL (Free Font Friday)**